The Cinema Laser

 WIDESCREENThe Letterbox/Widescreen Advocacy Page: A comprehensive guide to the widescreen experience with evaluations of the widescreen release patterns of the studios, widescreen/letterbox links, widescreen-supporting video stores, and, of course, a directory of widescreen releases.

-SOUNDTRACKS10 Websites for TV Show & Movie Soundtracks is a comprehensive list of websites that help you find movie (and TV) music soundtracks, including our favorite, SoundtrackNet: The Art of Film and Television Music is another massive soundtrack site, this one for both movies and TV's.
+SOUNDTRACKSTunefind simply and easily allows you to search for TV shows and movies and figure our what music is being played in the background; for TV shows, it allows you to search by individual episodes.
+SoundtrackNet: The Art of Film and Television Music is a massive soundtrack site for both movies and TV's.
 The site contains material on references, reviews, clips, the art of music in film, production and industry resources, and a list of more than 6,000 soundtracks on CD and LP.

 Film Score Monthly is a finely-designed website that houses a monthly online film magazine devoted to soundtracks and film scores, from the Golden Days of Hollywood to the present.
 They stock and sell hundreds of soundtracks, including rare and hard-to-find; they even stock more than 187 Golden and Silver Age Classics on CD, exclusively distributed by Screen Archives Entertainment.
 There's news, reviews, opinion and more for the soundtrack buff.